Release notes files help users keep track of changes made for specific content entities, such as integrations or playbooks.

 - Bad example:

-- Packs/Integrations/scripts/playbooks and other content entities (incident fields, dashboards...) - should be wrapped with two stars - **entity_name**
+- Packs/integrations/scripts/playbooks and other content entities (incident fields, dashboards. etc.) - should be wrapped with two stars - entity_name

-- Parameters/arguments/functions/outputs names - should be wrapped with one stars - *entity_name*
+- Parameters/arguments/functions/outputs names - should be wrapped with one star - parameter_name

-Release notes are required to contain all items which have been changed included in the generated file.
-As such, validation will fail if detected items are removed from the generated release notes file.
+Release notes must contain all changed items included in the generated file.
+As such, validation fails if detected items are removed from the generated release notes file.

 However, you may encounter a scenario where certain changes are not necessary to document in the release notes.
-To solve this, you may comment out the entries by using the following syntax:
+In this case, to pass validation, comment out the entries using the following syntax:

 %%UPDATE_RN%% from the generated file and leave the other generated items intact.

-First make sure you have committed your files.
-Next check to see that the type of file you changed requires a release notes entry.
+First check you have committed your files.
+Then verify that the type of file you changed requires a release notes entry.
 TestPlaybooks, Images, README's and TestData don't require release notes.

 New packs do not require release notes.
-The build process will automatically create the initial release notes for you.
+The build process automatically creates the initial release notes.